 Storing breast milk can eliminate one of the few perceived disadvantages of breast feeding, restriction.
-While a bottle fed baby can be left with another family member while the mother is free to do other things, a breast fed baby is tied to the breast, literally.
-By pumping, storing, and then bottling breast milk, a breast fed baby can be bottle fed.
-This is especially helpful for travel, working moms, mother’s attempting to increase breast milk supply, have surplus supply desired for donation, and/or any other situation that requires breast milk without mom’s breast present.
+While a bottle-fed baby can be left with another family member while you’re free to do other things, a breast fed baby is tied to the breast, literally.
+By pumping, storing, and then bottling breast milk, your breast fed baby can be bottle fed.
+This is especially helpful for travel, work, attempting to increase breast milk supply, and/or any other situation that requires breast milk without your breast present.

 Refrigeration of breast milk:

 For short term storage of breast milk, refrigeration is the best route to take.
 Breast milk does need to be kept cold or like cow’s milk it will spoil.
 Breast milk does, however, spoil less quickly than regular milk due to the antibodies that are present within it.
 These same antibodies are what make breast milk so healthy for your baby.

 Breast milk will keep three to four hours at room temperature and three to five days in the refrigerator.
 If you aren’t sure you’ll use the milk in this time period it should be frozen.